-On the one hand it’s just a story but I think that by identifying the implied meanings of the media we watch we can maintain a critical assessment of the undercurrents flowing through their stories.
+I think that by identifying the implied meanings of the media we watch we can maintain a critical assessment of what we are watching.

-Being critical requires us to understand why or why not we agree with an idea.
-This helps to inform our understanding of why we think the way we do and why others’ thinking may differ.
+Being critical requires us to understand why or why do we not agree with an Idea.
+This helps to inform our understanding of why we think the way we do and why others think the way they do.

-By examining what we see we can build a better picture of what our society is valuing and what we think about that.
-And this can help us to form responses to any questions we are asked about our lives; with an answer that hopefully deals with the question we are really being asked.
+By examining what we see we can build a better picture of what our society is valuing and what we think about that, helping us to form answers to any questions we are asked about our lives with an answer that hopefully deals with the question we are really being asked.

-I hope this has encouraged you to be critical and discerning in how you watch television, or read, or listen, etc...
-Keep an eye out for the meaning in between the lines and pay attention to what doesn’t meet the eye on TV.
+I hope this has encouraged you to be critical and discerning in how you watch television, or read, or listen, and the like.
+Keep an eye out for the meaning in between the lines and pay attention to what doesn't meet the eye on TV.